debridge-finance/debridge-launcher/README.md

 This repo allows to setup the oracles for few chains quickly with the same credentials.
+In order to set up a node on the DeBridge network, we need to:

-# Install packages on the chainlink server
+# 1) Install prerequisite packages on your VM:

   1. docker
     - https://docs.docker.com/engine/install/ubuntu/